Convert Terajoule to Kiloelectron-volt (TJ to keV)

 Formula: 1 TJ = 6.241509e+27 keV

-By using this conversion factor, you can easily convert any energy from terajoule to kiloelectron-volt with precision.
+By using this conversion factor, you can easily convert any energy measurement from terajoule unit to kiloelectron-volt unit with precision.

 How to Convert TJ to keV?